TaylorResearchLab/Petagraph/scripts/llm_integration.md

 3c.
 Create a new neo4j database using this dump

 4. Install Ollama, which will power our LLM application.
+(Notes for ollama are on the Taylor Server under graph_rag_notebooks/langchain-notebooks/OllamaNotes.ipynb)

 5. Start the Neo4j database and set constraints and indices via the `cypher-shell` or through a Python Neo4j API.
 6. Execute the rest of the code in the llm-integration jupyter notebook to set up a Graph-RAG application using the subgraph.